cleankod/currency-rate-converter/README.md

 # To do
 * Rounding when calculating the amount is not done correctly for this type of operation.
+  * This one was very interesting.
+First it showed me that the numeric operations must be taken out of the conversion service, so they will be unit tested easily regardless of the currencies.
+  * Second - I probably would have gone with the Money API which was added in Javax a while ago to not care about the money conversion code.
+I am not completely sure that this solution is 100% correct.
+It looks like it as far as I can see and from the tests done.
+The obvious thing which made the rounding errors appear in the first place was that the given amount did not have a scale set.
+But my solution will work perfect only for the money which have the subunit with 2 decimals (cent / eurocent / ban / etc).
+I think that for the other types of currencies the scale must match the number of subdivisions, case in which the rounding errors might return.
+  * For the purpose of this process I would say is a good enough solution, I will not change now the Money with the javax Money but in a real project I think that would be the best option
 *
 * `Value-object serialization`
 * Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
 See [#10](https://github.com/cleankod/currency-rate-converter/pull/10) as a starting point.
 Or maybe there is a better solution to the problem at hand?
   * Commit 2
   * Yes, it is possible but I prefer a different approach in which the domain object are not tainted by serialization code
   * That is why I fixed it with a simple serializer for each type with a value and it works like a charm (and the only change needed is in the app initializer)
   * Did not like the changes needed to make the tests pass, it was a little tedious, however it works even though might be a cleaner way
 *
 * Move parameter-specific logic outside the controller.
+*
 *
 * Better error handling, especially of potential errors from NBP API.
 *